 Hyflex: Livestream of class over Zoom; remote students may ask questions or provide comments over audio connection, although typically questions and comments are made through a back-channel chat tool, in this class model.

 Videoconference Based Instruction in a Distance Learning Classroom: Carts or installed videoconferencing equipment enable a two-way videoconference connection between on-site and remote students.
 Everybody can see and hear, and speak directly to, everybody.
 There are a very limited number of such rooms, so make your request early if you wish to try this.

 Faculty will want their hybrid course scheduled in the correct type of classroom, and should investigate what technologies are available for the particular mode they are interested in.
-Talk to LSA Technology Services about what’s available and which classroom technologies are best suited for the type of hybrid instruction they are considering.
+Talk to LSA Technology Services about what’s available and which classroom technologies are best suited for the type of hybrid instruction you are considering.

 There are many possible approaches to hybrid instruction.
 Faculty will want to work with an LTC or LRC consultant when deciding how to structure and prepare the course.